Article · foundations

 Microsoft's frameworks for multi-agent conversations.
 Strong if you're already on Azure and want to stay inside the Microsoft ecosystem.
 Semantic Kernel is the more mature of the two for production deployments.

 If you don't want to write the orchestration layer from scratch — or if your team isn't engineering-led — platforms give you the infrastructure.
 You configure it, not build it.
+These are the four platforms we'd actually recommend in 2026, ranked by how they handle the multi-agent operational surface.

 Paperclip — the dedicated multi-agent orchestration platform